The Business Review Journal

 Joze Andrej Cibej, University of Ljubljana, Ljubljana, Slovenia

 Cash is one of the most important assets of a company.
 If cash is not available to settle due payments, the existence of a company may be threatened, as its creditors may file a bankruptcy petition and require the division of bankrupt's estate.
 Conversely, carrying large amounts of cash is irrational due to its "non-earning" nature.
 Cash budgeting is so one of the most important short-term planning elements yet in a volatile business environment that lacks financial discipline it is difficult to undertake as we try to predict (uncertain) cash-inflows.
 The paper proposes a feasible stochastic model for cash budgeting and outlines the information support needed.
 Today’s business environment is complex and due to perpetual changes, companies are faced with high level of business risk, which they are trying to lower with a process of planning.
 The essence of planning is in prevention of potential problems and (easier) achievement of goals in the future.
 However, there are not just few companies that cannot cope with uncertainty that is intrinsic to future events, which consequently leads to unsound business decisions and – in worst case – even to a business failure.
 A wrong decision in any field of business can lead to a downfall: non-competitive product, unsuitable leadership- and management-skills of key employees, poorly chosen geographical location, to name only a few.
 One of the most prominent and frequent reasons for business failure is lack of financial planning , in which financial managers would consider the actions the firm has to take to exploit its strengths and to overcome its weaknesses.
-It is often the case that managers are primarily concerned with pro forma financial statements and long-run decisions, forgetting the detail necessary for businesses to operate efficiently in the short run.

 The Changing Role of Industrial Leaders with Reference to Morality in Business in the Current ICT Charged Environment